ozPop/learn.co-generated-blog/_posts/2016-07-08-Getting-to-know-Pry.md

 *Example 2: multiple bindings*

-When iterating over nested data structure like the hash below, we can inspect each step of iteration.
+When iterating over nested data structure like the hash below, we can inspect each iteration.

 ```
 hash = {